mehulagg/gitlab/doc/administration/audit_events.md

 - Failed second-factor authentication attempt ([introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/16826) in GitLab 13.5)
 - A user's personal access token was successfully created or revoked ([introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/276921) in GitLab 13.6)
 - A failed attempt to create or revoke a user's personal access token ([introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/276921) in GitLab 13.6)
+- A user requests to join an instance, their request is approved, or their request is rejected ([introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/298783) in GitLab 13.9.)

 Instance events can also be accessed via the [Instance Audit Events API](../api/audit_events.md#instance-audit-events).